-- (i) unless the student has a valid year/semester mark of at least 40%; - (ii) at any time or date other than those indicated on the time-table, except in the case of a clash of examinations arising on the official timetable, when the matter must be reported within two weeks of publication of the final examination timetable, by the student, on the prescribed form to the Examinations Department, who will make arrangements for all such subjects to be written on the same date but at different times; and - (iii) unless the student complies with Rule GI3(1)(h).
+- unless the student has a valid year/semester mark of at least 40%; - at any time or date other than those indicated on the time-table, except in the case of a clash of examinations arising on the official timetable, when the matter must be reported within two weeks of publication of the final examination timetable, by the student, on the prescribed form to the Examinations Department, who will make arrangements for all such subjects to be written on the same date but at different times; and - unless the student complies with Rule G13(1)(h).

-(c) Examination periods
+Examination periods (c)

-There are two main examination periods, one at mid-year (May/June), (i) the other at year-end (October/November), with а supplementary/special examination period (where permitted by the rules of a specific instructional programme) following from each of these, one at the end of the year (November/ December) and the other at mid-year (lune/luly) or as separately determined by a faculty and published as such in the Academic Calendar (Rule G13(2)(a) refers).
-Unless stipulated otherwise by a Departmental rule, an extraordinary examination sitting is scheduled for students who qualify for a further examination as a result of having one outstanding subject towards qualifying (Rule GI3 (2)(b)(iv) refers).
+There are two main examination periods, one at mid-year (May/June), the other at year-end (October/November), supplementary/special examination period (where permitted by the rules of a specific instructional programme) following from each of these, one at the end of the year (November/ December) and the other at mid-year (lune/luly) or as separately determined by a faculty and published as such in the Academic Calendar (Rule G13(2)(a) refers).
+Unless stipulated otherwise by a Departmental rule, an extraordinary examination sitting is scheduled for students who qualify for a further examination as a result of having one outstanding subject towards qualifying (Rule G13 (2)(b)(iv) refers).